fbonatto1/fbonatto1/README.md

-# Hey everyone, I'm Fábio Bonato, welcome to my GitHub.  💻
+# Hey everyone, welcome to my GitHub.  💻

 🎓 I'm a **Software Engineering Student** at Instituto Infnet, passionate about turning ideas into code.